 - Three-ring binder notebook for lectures, sketches, & for assignment sheets & critiques.
-This notebook should be brought class & utilized for recording lectures & demonstrations, as well as drawings & sketches. - Active participation in all phases of the course, attendance, lecture / demonstrations / critiques - Meeting assignment deadlines - A concern for the highest level of craftsmanship

-• Projects for this course will be assigned similar to the way that professional designers receive "design briefs" or artists receive commissions.
-Each of these methods detail the specific requirements for a project.
+This notebook should be brought class & utilized for recording lectures & demonstrations, as well as drawings & sketches. - Active participation in all phases of the course, attendance, lecture / demonstrations / critiques - Materials described in the attached materials list. - Meeting assignment deadlines - A concern for the highest level of craftsmanship - Projects for this course will be assigned similar to the way that professional designers receive "design briefs" detailing the specific requirements for a project.
 The student will then be expected to document their creative process, which they follow in developing individual design solutions.
 Successive projects will be assigned for the class and modified or customized to a certain degree based on the overall understanding of previous assignments.
+The basic structure of this course will revolve around assigned studio problems.
+There will be time given to lecture & class discussion, practical tutorials, exercises, & assignments.
+A significant amount of time will be also spent in critique of student work.